 \looseness = -1 Working beyond the worst-case is also of interest, such as achieving low amortized or expected recourse.
 The \emph{Nibbling Method} shows expected recourse that is independent of $n$, and offline coloring results also show that the average time per edge (and thus recourse) is independent of $n$. \emph{Can the shift-tree be used to design algorithms with good amortized recourse?}

 In parallel to further understanding the best recourse, one may also consider improving the running time while keeping the recourse small.
-One approach is to use more colors, as in the case of low arboricity where $C = (2+\epsilon)\alpha \to (4+\epsilon)\alpha$ reduces the update time from linear to poly-logarithmic.
-Alternatively, randomization or perhaps other clever ideas and data structures could help.
+The shift-tree by itself takes polynomial time because we might essentially BFS-scan the whole graph to determine a useful path, unless there is a better way to trim undesired sub-trees.
+A randomized alternative is to expand a random path, that will be useful with probability $p > 0$.
+We could amplify $p$ by repetitions, but to succeed with high-probability in poly-logarithmic time, $p$ must be sufficiently large, and the shift-tree only guarantees a single useful path in the whole tree.
+One approach to increase $p$ is to expand paths farther.
+Since we anyway expand a single path and not the whole shift-tree, we do not know or care if a vertex should be inactive due to another branch, as long as the path itself does not revisit vertices.
+Another helpful approach is to use more colors, as in the case of low arboricity where $C = (2+\epsilon)\alpha \to (4+\epsilon)\alpha$ reduces the update time from linear to poly-logarithmic (in this case the algorithms are even deterministic).
+Also, perhaps other clever ideas and data structures could help.